 There have been improvements in outcomes for Indigenous mothers in recent years, with:

-The proportion of Indigenous mothers who report smoking at any time during pregnancy has fallen (from 50% in 2009 to 43% in 2019), and of those who smoked, the rate of smoking cessation during pregnancy was around 1 in 10.
+The proportion of Indigenous mothers who report smoking at any time during pregnancy has also fallen (from 49% in 2010 to 43% in 2020), and of those who smoked, the rate of smoking cessation during pregnancy was around 1 in 10.
 This is based on Indigenous mothers who reported smoking in the first 20 weeks of pregnancy and not smoking after 20 weeks of pregnancy.

-The proportion of Indigenous teenage (aged under 20) mothers who gave birth has been gradually decreasing from 20% in 2009 to 11% in 2019.
+The proportion of Indigenous teenage mothers (aged under 20) who gave birth has been gradually decreasing from 20% in 2010 to 11% in 2020.

-Around 3 in 5 (62%) Indigenous mothers had a non-instrumental vaginal birth, and fewer than 1 in 3 (30%) gave birth by caesarean section.
-The majority of Indigenous mothers had 5 or more antenatal visits (almost 9 in 10 or 88%).
+Around 3 in 5 (60%) Indigenous mothers had a non-instrumental vaginal birth, and fewer than 1 in 3 (32%) gave birth by caesarean section.
+Most Indigenous mothers had 5 or more antenatal visits (almost 9 in 10 or 88%).

 Babies of Indigenous mothers

 In 2020, babies born to Indigenous mothers accounted for 4.9% (14,605) of all births.

 The data visualisation below presents data for babies of Indigenous mothers, by selected maternal and baby characteristics over an 11-year period (where available).